A Seminal Book that grips your interest and doesn’t let go.

-- How to give AI our goals?
+- Give AI our goals?

-- How to ensure it adopts them?
+- Ensure it adopts them?

-- How to make AI retain our goals?
+- Make AI retain our goals?

 The last one, Tegmark declares, is the hardest of them all.
 When a superintelligent AI realizes it has excelled over its human masters, what are the chances it will decide to remain subdued?
 Will it not pursue its own goals, even if that comes at the expense of mankind?